-One of the greatest threats to wood siding is the application of nonhistoric surface coverings such as aluminum and vinyl siding, or stucco.
+One of the greatest threats to wood siding is the application of non-historic surface coverings such as aluminum and vinyl siding, stucco, and other synthetic materials.
 Application of non-historic exterior finishes results in either the removal or covering of historical materials and details.
 Decorative trim around doors, windows, and under rooflines is frequently removed.
 Detailing of the wood itself, such as beveling or beading, is also lost.
 Board width, length, and exposure are generally changed, thus altering the scale and appearance of the building.
 Artificial siding also frequently damages the fabric underneath.
 It can trap moisture and encourage decay and insect infestation.